Sparsity Learning Based Multiuser Detection in Grant-Free Massive-Device Multiple Access: RSL-MUD for Time-Slotted Grant-Free MaDMA

 \subsection{Sparse Packet Generation}

 For each $i \in \mathcal{N}$, user $i$ first generates a binary data stream $\mathbf{b}_i$ consisting of $\lfloor (T-1)H_\gamma \rfloor$ bits, where

 is the number of information bits carried by each symbol with distribution \eqref{eq_symbol_distribution_TS}.
 The first $\lceil\log_2 U \rceil$ bits of $\mathbf{b}_i$ represent user $i$'s identity, and the remaining bits are the source information that user $i$ intends to transmit to the BS.
 Then, the binary stream $\mathbf{b}_i$ is mapped to a modulated signal vector $\mathbf{c}'_i\in \mathbb{C}^{T-1}$ according to a codebook $\mathcal{C} \subset \mathbb{C}^{T-1}$.
-The codebook $\mathcal{C}$ consists of $2^{\lfloor (T-1)H_\gamma \rfloor}$ distinct codewords, and is assumed to be known at the BS and all users. with symbols i.i.d. drawn from \eqref{eq_symbol_distribution_TS}.
+The codebook $\mathcal{C}$ consists of $2^{\lfloor (T-1)H_\gamma \rfloor}$ distinct codewords with symbols i.i.d. drawn from \eqref{eq_symbol_distribution_TS}, and is assumed to be known at the BS and all users.
 To produce the final data packet $\mathbf{c}_i$, a reference symbol $x_0$, which is a fixed constellation point in $\mathcal{X}$, is randomly inserted before the first non-zero symbol of $\mathbf{c}_i'$.
 This is to eliminate the phase ambiguity in packet recovery, as will be detailed in Section \ref{subsection_packet_recovery_NT}.
 The whole sparse signal generation process is illustrated in Fig. \ref{fig_packet_generation}.
 Note that the data packet $\mathbf{c}_i$ is scaled appropriately to satisfy the power constraint \eqref{eq_power_TS} before it is transmitted to the BS.